Colafornia/eslint-plugin-scissors/README.md

 👮🏻 detect long call chains/nested expressions ✂️

-🙋 say goodbye to 'NullReferenceException' 💣
+🙋 say goodbye to 'NullPointerError' 💣

 # Introduction
 The rule named 'nested-expressions' will lint the code in `then/catch` method, throw warning when detect nested expressions that would case NPE error.